ch1kulya/YFeed/README.md

 ### Installation

 > [!WARNING]
 > Make sure you have `Python 3.12` or newer, `FFmpeg` and `mpv` installed.
 If you are using Windows, `Windows Terminal` is also recommended.
 If you are using Linux you should have `venv` module.
-If YouTube is not available in your country, you may need a Proxy/VPN to use the application.
+If YouTube is not available in your country then this application will not work either.

 > [!TIP]
 > To simplify installation and startup you can use `run` scripts for automation, choose them depending on your system.